-The Inheritance (Provision for Family and Dependants) Act 1975 (1975 Act), allows certain categories of applicant to make a claim for financial provision from a deceased estate.
-In England and Wales there are no restrictions on a testator on the disposition of his assets by Will, but the 1975 Act provides a fallback option for partners and dependants who feel that they have not been given adequate financial provision.
+The Inheritance (Provision for Family and Dependants) Act 1975 (I(PFD)A 1975), allows certain categories of applicant to make a claim for financial provision from a deceased estate.
+In England and Wales there are no restrictions on a testator on the disposition of his assets by Will (known as ‘testamentary freedom’), but the I(PFD)A 1975 provides a fallback option for partners and dependants who feel that they have not been given adequate financial provision.

 The detailed conditions which apply to such a claim and its likelihood of success is outside the scope of this guidance note.
-For more information on this aspect see Simon’s Taxes I4.441–I4.446 (subscription sensitive).
-This guidance note describes the inheritance tax consequences which follow when the court makes an order under the 1975 Act to change the distribution of the estate as originally provided for by the Will or intestacy.
+For more information on this aspect see Simon’s Taxes I4.442 onwards.
+This guidance note describes the inheritance tax consequences which follow when the court makes an order under the I(PFD)A 1975 to change the distribution of the estate as originally provided for by the Will or intestacy.

-Most orders are made under section 2 of the 1975 Act to award reasonable financial provision out of the net estate to the successful applicant.
+Most orders are made under section 2 of the I(PFD)A 1975 to award reasonable financial provision out of the net estate to the successful applicant.

 The court has wide powers as to the type of provision it may award and the form it can take.
-The standard of provision will depend on whether the successful applicant is the spouse / civil partner of the deceased or a person in another category of applicant.
+The standard of provision will depend on whether the successful applicant is the spouse of the deceased or a person in another category of applicant.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.